What is Anchore Enterprise

 | Anchore Enterprise API | RESTful API (v2) providing all platform capabilities for automation and integration |

-| Anchore Enterprise UI | Web-based interface for managing images, policies, reports, and system configuration |
+| Anchore Enterprise GUI | Web-based interface for managing apps, versions, and assets — plus policies, reports, and system configuration |

 | AnchoreCTL | Go-based CLI tool for interacting with Anchore Enterprise, with built-in SBOM generation via Syft |